jqhoogland/rationalia-starter/AF/Courses/AGI Safety Fundamentals.md

 ## Exercises

 1. Why is it not appropriate to describe the agents discussed by Krakovna et al. as displaying goal misgeneralization?
 Describe a toy experiment similar to those from Langosco et al. which you expect could demonstrate goal misgeneralization.
+	- Goal misgeneralization is about doing the wrong things off-distribution.
+Specification gaming is about doing things correctly by the rulebook but incorrectly by the "spirit" of the rules.
+In specification gaming, the agents' behavior is perfectly free to generalize off-distribution, but the interpretation is wrong from the start.
 2. Goal misgeneralization is most easily described in the context of reinforcement learning, but it could also arise in (self-)supervised learning or imitation learning contexts.
 Describe what it might look like for a large language model like GPT-3 to have learned a goal which then generalizes in undesirable ways in novel environments.
 How might you test whether that has happened?
+	- LLMs are trained to predict the next token.
+We've already see that this can generalize in undesirable ways: Copilot copying protected, licensed code, GPT-3 producing hateful language, LLMs sharing personal details they came across in the training set. his is less misgeneralization and more misspecification, since it's solving the "correct" problem.
+	- A better example of misgeneralization could be in the case of a captioning agent like CLIP.
+If it's only been trained on captioned images, it'll continue to produce captions for images where the better thing to do would be to leave the caption blank (say, a picture that's all black, or white noise).
+This is reminiscent of LLMs hallucinating plausible answers when they don't know the truth.
 3. [Guez et al. (2019)](https://arxiv.org/abs/1901.03559) devised a test for whether a recurrent network is doing planning: by seeing whether its performance improves when given more time to “think” before it can act.
 Think of some other test that we could run that would give us evidence about the extent to which a neural network is internally doing planning.
+	- Measure how performance declines with longer-timescale tasks (normalized for complexity).
+If the performance declines sublinearly with time, it's likely implementing some kind of planning.

 ## Discussion Prompts

-1. Christiano (2018) defined alignment as follows: “an AI A is aligned with an operator H if A is trying to do what H wants it to do”.
+Christiano (2018) defined alignment as follows: “an AI A is aligned with an operator H if A is trying to do what H wants it to do”.
 Some questions about this:
 1. What’s the most natural way to interpret “what the human wants” - what they say, or what they think, or what they would think if they thought about it for much longer?
 2. How should we define an AI being aligned to a group of humans, rather than an individual?
 3. Did Bostrom miss any important convergent instrumental goals?
 (His current list: self-preservation, goal-content integrity, cognitive enhancement, technological perfection, resource acquisition.)
 One way of thinking about this might be to consider which goals humans regularly pursue and why.